-37. Supplemental or Subsequent Report of Injury (SROI).
+37. Supplemental or Subsequent Report of Injury.
 Means the filing of additional information with the Industrial Commission, regarding benefits paid or changes in the status or condition of an injured worker, of a Claim for benefits, as required by Sections 72-602(2), (3), and (4), Idaho Code; filed in accordance with these rules.
+(3-23-22)

 38. Termination of Disability.
 Means the date upon which the obligation of the Employer/Surety becomes certain as to duration and amount whether by settlement, decision, or periodic payments in the ordinary course of claims processing.
-If resolved by Settlement AgreementLSS, the termination of disability shall occur on the date the Settlement Agreement is filedLSS is approved and or an order approving is filed by the Industrial Commission.
+If resolved by LSS, the termination of disability shall occur on the date the LSS is approved and an order approving is filed by the Industrial Commission.
 If resolved by decision, the termination of disability shall occur on the date the decision resolving all issues becomes final.
 (3-23-22)